Get to Know Heirloom Tomatoes

 Whether heirlooms are more susceptible to disease is a topic of debate.
 Many heirloom devotees say no. But it’s a fact that most modern hybrids have bred-in disease resistance that heirlooms don’t have.
 To get it, hybridizers use tomato species that have particular genes with high levels of resistance.
 In my own garden, I haven’t seen a marked difference in plant health between hybrids and heirlooms, and most gardeners I know report similar experiences.
 There are heirlooms that have tolerances for certain diseases—‘Eva Purple Ball’, ‘Radiator Charlie’s Mortgage Lifter’, and ‘Druzba’ are a few.

-When is an old tomato not an heirloom?
+What is the difference between an old tomato and an heirloom tomato?

 In the broadest picture, tomatoes fall into two categories: hybrid and open-pollinated.

 A hybrid results from crossing two distinct parents, and produces fruit that is different from either parent.
 Hybridizing tomatoes involves a tremendous amount of hand labor.
 Tomato flowers contain both male and female parts, and in fact, most of the time pollinate themselves as they open.
 The first step in creating a hybrid is to emasculate the flowers on the female parent by trimming away the male parts before pollen becomes viable.
 Then pollen from the male parent is administered.
 It’s tedious work, and although most of it is done overseas where land and labor are cheap, it’s still an expensive proposition, which partly accounts for the high cost of hybrid seed.